logo image

 Govan Old Church is one of the lesser known attractions in Glasgow, but also one of the most interesting, and historic.
 Situated in the centre of Govan, 50 yards west of Govan Square.

-The Govan Stones are 31 pieces of early Medieval Sculptures from the 9th to 11th Centuries.
+The Govan Stones are 31 pieces of early Medieval Sculptures from the 800s to 1200s.
 These range from an ornate solid stone Sarcophagus, to a number of carved stone slabs, and the largest collection of Hogback stones in Scotland, thought to have been used as Grave Markers.

 The Stones are said to commemorate the power of those who ruled the Old Kingdom of Strathclyde.